-The module offers a broad overview of the theories, methods, and history of worldwide witness and service.
-It focuses on the biblical, theological and socio-historical dimensions of cross-cultural, intercultural, and other praxis-based dimensions of Christianity worldwide.
+This module offers a broad overview of the theories, methods, and history of worldwide witness and service.
+It focuses on the biblical, theological, and socio-historical dimensions of cross-cultural, intercultural, and other praxis-based dimensions of Christianity worldwide, by exploring witness and service in missionary movements (19th to 21st centuries) and missionary congregations (since the 1980s).